ddeereAMCHS/1101-Shape-Functions/README.md

 - Write a function to calculate the area of a triangle given the base and the height
 - Write a function to calculate the area of a rectangle given the length and the width
 - Write a function to calculate the area of a square given the length of one side
+- Write a function to calculate the area of a circle given the radius
 - In the main method:
   - Prompt the user for a filename
   - The first line in the file contains the number of lines you will read in